lieuthanhthuan/lieuthanhthuan/README.md

 - KMS: 2nd Prize in Dev2care Program, role: Project Manager
 - KMS: Certificate of Appreciation - In recogition of your significant contribution and passionate speech at Techcon 2022
 - Trobz: Talkie Influencer - In recongition of the most popular influencer at work and Trobz society

-## Summary
-- 11 years of experience working in software development with various technologies
-- Has solid knowledge of object-oriented analysis, design and implementation following best practice/design pattern as well as data structure
-- 9 years of experience in Python, 11 years of experience in SQL
-- Has experience in analyze, design, develop and maintenance warehousing systems
 ## Skills
 - Languages & Scripting: Python, SQL, C#, XML, XSLT, XPath, JavaScript
 - Frameworks: jQuery, ASP.NET, Odoo